ChainAgnostic/CAIPs/CAIPs/caip-25.md

 The session is proposed by a caller and the response by the respondent is used as the baseline for an ongoing session between the two parties.
 - When a wallet responds with a success response containing a `sessionId` (an entropic [identifier][CAIP-171]), the properties and authorization scopes that make up the session should be persisted and tracked over the life of the session by both parties in a discrete data store.
 - When the wallet does not provide a `sessionId` in its initial response, the wallet MUST persist and track the properties and authorization scopes that make up the session.
+The caller is not expected to persist session data or even a `sessionId`.
+Note that wallets NOT returning `sessionId`s MUST implement additional methods and notifications to handle the full lifecycle of the session:
-The caller is not expected to persist session data.
-In this case, the wallet MUST implement a method [`wallet_getSession`][CAIP-307] to enable the caller to query for the current status of the session at any time.
+    * [`wallet_getSession`][CAIP-307] to enable the caller to query for the current status of the session at any time.
+    * [`wallet_revokeSession`][CAIP-285] to explicitly end the session
+    * [`wallet_sessionChanged`][CAIP-308] to notify caller of updated session authorizations.

-After a session is established between wallet and caller, subsequent `wallet_createSession` calls are used to update the properties and authorization scopes of the session.
+After a session is established between wallet and caller, subsequent `wallet_createSession` calls can be used to update the properties and authorization scopes of the session.
-- When a `sessionId` is returned in the initial `wallet_createSession` response, subsequent `wallet_createSession` calls MUST either contain the previously used `sessionId` - on the root of the request - in which case that session will be modified, or the caller must generate a new `sessionId` and pass it with the request, in which case a new session is created and the previous session dangles in parallel (until its expiration, if applicable), though maintaining concurrent sessions is discouraged (see Security Considerations).
+- When a `sessionId` is returned in the initial `wallet_createSession` response, subsequent `wallet_createSession` calls either:
+  - include a previously used `sessionId` on the root of the request meaning this request is intended to modify that session, or
+  - do not include a `sessionId`, in which case a new session is created - the respondent generates a new `sessionId` and sends it with the success response - and the previous session dangles in parallel (until its expiration, if applicable), though maintaining concurrent sessions is discouraged (see Security Considerations).
 - When the wallet does not provide a `sessionId` in its initial response, subsequent `wallet_createSession` calls overwrite the previous singular session between caller and wallet.

 When a user wishes to update the authorizations of an active session from within the wallet, the wallet should notify the caller of the changes with a [`wallet_sessionChanged`][CAIP-308] notification.